KANISHKSHUKLA/Background_remover_api/README.md

    ```
 ---
 Currently the `src/services/storage.js` is setup for storing Processed image in Render's temporary storage<br>
-In order to save images into your local computer, replace the storage directly line i.e. Line 5 with<br>
+In order to save images into your local computer, replace the storage directory line i.e. `Line 5` with <br>
 ```javascript
 const storageDir = path.join(__dirname, '../public/images');
 ```